 1. Ensuring clarity of vision, ethos and strategic direction;

 2. Holding the Lead Teacher to account for the educational performance of the school and its pupils, and the performance management of staff.

 3. Ensuring prudent financial management of the school and making sure its money is well spent.

-Education – Mrs Glenys Roberts
+Chair, Curriculum and Standards, and Finance – Mrs Glenys Roberts

 Glenys’s involvement with The Welsh School began in 1989 when her children attended the Mothers and Toddlers Group.
 She subsequently led the Mothers and Toddlers Group and later led the Nursery School.
 She also taught part-time at the school.
 Glenys now teaches in schools in West London.
 Her involvement and experience in education will be of benefit to the running of the school.
 Glenys is from a Welsh speaking family from Llanelian near Colwyn Bay.

 Risk Register and Vice Chair – Mr Ceredig Thomas